Chishikii/Project_Starface/README.md

 Text filler for now

 ## TODO
-- [ ] Add Terrain Class that utilized the Hieghtmap (Siehe Beispiel Heightmap)
+- [x] Add Terrain Class that utilized the Hieghtmap (Siehe Beispiel Heightmap)
+- [ ] Procedual Terrain
 - [ ] Add primitive controls for the fightermodel
 - [ ] Create shader for the generated Terrain
 - [ ] Some UI